tamirhassan/pint-publisher/README.md

 ```

 This will combine the new annotated content file with the existing layout and typeset the content into the existing frames, where possible.

+## Features

+* Knuth-Plass linebreaking
+* Inclusion of bitmap graphics
+* Basic figure placement
+* Multiple-column text
+* X-Y decomposable layouts
+* Support for OpenType CFF fonts (but no kerning at the moment)

+## Roadmap

+* Balanced columns
+* Baseline grid
+* Handling of exceptions to deal with layout errors
+* Use of alternative fonts where glyphs/symbols are missing
+* Placement of new frames in edit mode
+* Indentations
+* Inclusion of vector graphics (and appropriate format conversion)
+* Paragraph alignments other than justified
+* Ruling lines
+* Tables